nextpyp/pyp/docs/guide/picking2d.rst

 Method 4: Neural-network picking
 ================================

-``nextPYP`` has its own joint denoising-picking algorithm and a wrapper for `Topaz <https://github.com/tbepler/topaz>`_

-Neural-network based methods require an existing list of particles and have a training and evaluation stage:
+Neural-network based methods require an existing list of particles for training a neural network.
+To pick particles, the trained model is then evaluated on the entire dataset. ``nextPYP`` uses a self-supervised approach that only needs sparsely annotated data.
+A wrapper for `Topaz <https://github.com/tbepler/topaz>`_ picking is also included.

 Training
 ^^^^^^^^